NexusMutual/docs/docs/protocol/pricing.md

 ### Bumped price

-The Bumped Price gets updated after each cover buy and is used to calculate the base price of the NEXT cover.
+The Bumped Price gets updated after each cover buy and is used to calculate the spot price of the NEXT cover.

 *Example*
 * <code>spotPrice = 2.5%</code>